What is Erythema?

 How to Treat Erythema

-Over the counter medications that ease the inflammation and cool your skin can be used such as corticosteroid cream or aloe vera gel.
+Over the counter medications that ease the inflammation and cool your skin, such as corticosteroid cream or aloe vera gel, can be used to treat erythema.
 Moisturizers, ice packs (wrapped in a damp cloth) and staying hydrated will help treat the burn after the fact.
-But the best treatment is preventing sun damage before it happens.
+But the best UV-induced erythema treatment is preventing sun damage before it happens.

 Initially erythema nodosum is treated by managing the underlying condition that is suspected of causing the issue.
 The inflamed area of your skin is targeted for treatment and may include corticosteroids by local injection or mouth, anti-inflammatory drugs, or colchicine.